stared/stared.github.io/content/blog/2024/05/science-games-explorable-explanations/index.md

 [![](./explorable-explanations.jpg)](https://explorabl.es/)

-**Explorable explanations**[^96] (or "explorables") come at educational games from the opposite direction: instead of "games, but with science communication added," they are "science communication, but with interactivity added," although we should note that interactivity is a necessary but not sufficient condition for something to be considered a game.
+**Explorable explanations**[^96] (or "explorables") come at educational games from the opposite direction: instead of "games, but with sc ience communication added," they are "science communication, but with interactivity added," although we should note that interactivity is a necessary but not sufficient condition for something to be considered a game.
 Most explorables are educational articles, with embedded simulations instead of static media such as images and videos.
 The term "explorable explanation" was coined in 2011 by interaction designer Bret Victor,[^97] with an ambitious goal of creating a two-way communication between the author and the reader.
 With an open-ended creative environment, readers can challenge the author's assumptions by going beyond what the author ever imagined.
 This ambition is explained more in the 2019 essay[^98] by former Khan Academy designer Andy Matuschak and quantum physicist Michael Nielsen.
 These approaches are tightly related to exploring new visual languages of communication.

 ![](./fourier-color-coded.png)